 At The Grange School, the health, safety and well-being of every child are our paramount concern.
 We listen to our students and take seriously what they tell us.
 Our aim is that children will enjoy their time as students in our school.

 We want to work in partnership with parents to help students achieve their full potential and make a positive contribution.

 On rare occasions our concern about a child may mean that we have to consult other agencies even before we contact parents.
 The procedures, which we follow, have been laid down by the Buckinghamshire Area Child Protection Committee, and the school has adopted a Child Protection Policy in line with this for the safety of all.

 It is a stated aim of the school to encourage all students to take responsibility for themselves and develop high standards of self-discipline and social awareness.

 In order to achieve this, we set a framework within which the students gain the security to develop.
 As they mature, students are given more responsibility for their own development.

 In practice, it is the Form Tutors and subject teachers who are, in the first instance, responsible for setting standards by ensuring adherence to this framework.
 Senior staff are involved in supporting these standards and thus all staff endeavour at all times to develop an environment in which high standards of behaviour are expected by all students.

-If you want to know more about our procedures or the policy, please contact the school and ask to speak to Mr V Murray (Headteacher) or Mrs S Wilson (Assistant Headteacher / Support for Learning).
+If you want to know more about our procedures or the policy, please contact the school and ask to speak to Mr V Murray (Headteacher) or Mrs S Jackson (Assistant Headteacher / Support for Learning).